elaesme/BloomFilter-KMeans-AlphabeticalSort/README.md

 In the `hashing_lib.py` are contained our hash functions:
 1. One is a particular implementation of an hash function based on Fibonacci hashing method.
 2. For another one, we took inspiration form a famous hash function (SHA256), which is very fast and it's often used in cryptographic protocols.
-3. The last one takes advantage of the particular construction of each password.
+3. One takes advantage of the particular construction of each password.
+4. The last one takes the sum of the corresoinging ASCII number of each character, square it and return that number modulo 10**8

 To implement our Bloom Filter structure we've dediced to build the filter as a bitarray.
 The big thing we want to control when creating our bloom filter is our false positive rate.
 To do this we'll need to have an idea of the size of our data set.